-- Examine potential factors explaining differences observed in the stress response between elasmobranch species.
+- Examine potential factors explaining differences in the mortality rates and physiological stress responses observed between species.

-- Establish more accurate estimates of capture-induced immediate and delayed mortality rates of elasmobranchs by species and type of capture method.
+- Establish estimates of capture-induced immediate and delayed mortality rates of various fishes according to capture method and other factors that hold influence.

-Due to factors such as slow growth, a long life span and low reproductive productivity, elasmobranch (sharks, rays and skates) populations are very susceptible to rapid depletion from human activities.
-For example, high levels of directed commercial (i.e. for shark fins) and recreational fishing activities have caused major (reported) declines in the populations of many elasmobranchs species around the globe in recent years.
-However, those harvested are not the only animals impacted by fishing activities.
-Many elasmobranchs are caught incidentally as bycatch, and although released, are still subjected to the cumulative physical and physiological rigors of capture, handling and deck-time (air exposure).
-Such treatments can have deleterious consequences on the animals, even after they have been returned to the ocean.
+Due to factors such as slow growth, a long life span and low reproductive output, elasmobranch populations are in general very susceptible to overexploitation from human activities.
+For example, high levels of targeted commercial fishing effort and recreational fishing activities have caused major (reported) declines in the populations of many elasmobranchs species around the globe in recent years.
+However, the ecological footprint of fishing activities extends beyond the purposeful capture of these animals.
+Many elasmobranchs are also caught incidentally as bycatch, and although released, are still subjected to the cumulative physical and physiological rigors of capture, handling and deck-time (air exposure).
+Such treatments can be outright lethal, or incite eventual mortality after the animals have been returned to the ocean.

 Post-Release Mortality of Atlantic Cod in the Recreational Fishery